 The value $u(r,z)$ depends on $f(r,z)$ and on the boundary conditions of a particular elastic problem.
 However, $u_r(0,z)=0$ in any case due to the problem central symmetry.

-We assume that the angular symmetries of the vortex near and far from the core (see Eqs.~(8) and (9) of the main text) are similar.
+We assume that the angular symmetries of the vortex near and far from the core [see Eqs.~(8) and (9)] are similar.
 Thus, we will seek solutions of the GL equations~\eqref{GL12} in the form